Fauci sees vaccination for kids by late spring or the summer

-WASHINGTON (AP) — The government’s top infectious disease expert said Friday he hopes to see children being vaccinated starting in the next few months.
-It’s a needed step to securing widespread immunity to the coronavirus.
+WASHINGTON (AP) — The government’s top infectious disease expert said Friday he hopes to see some kids starting to get vaccinated for COVID-19 in the next few months.
+It’s a needed step to securing widespread immunity to the virus.

+Vaccines are not yet approved for children, but testing already is underway for those as young as 12.

+If those trials are successful, Dr. Anthony Fauci said they would be followed by another round of testing down to those 9 years old.

-“Hopefully by the time we get to the late spring and early summer we will have children being able to be vaccinated,” Dr. Anthony Fauci said during the White House coronavirus briefing.
+“Hopefully by the time we get to the late spring and early summer we will have children being able to be vaccinated,” Fauci said at a White House coronavirus briefing.

-Vaccines are not yet approved for children, and Fauci was looking ahead to a time they will be plentiful.
+Fauci was looking ahead to a time vaccines will be plentiful.
 Even older adults are having difficulty getting shots at the moment.
 As of Thursday, only about 1.3% of Americans had been fully vaccinated with the required two doses of the currently available vaccines.

 Children represent about one-fourth of the population, and for the U.S. to reach “herd immunity,” or widespread resistance, about 70% to 85% of the population must be vaccinated.